 It is no secret that the benefits of seeing a personal trainer are amazing.
-For the good of your wellness, your overall health, a balanced diet and a personal trainer combo is ideal.
+For the good of your wellness and your overall health, a balanced diet and a personal trainer combo are ideal.
 A personal trainer is going to tailor everything to you, your fitness goals, and your ailments.

-The biggest detractor that people usually have regarding seeing a personal trainer, though, have to do with cost.
+The biggest detractor that people usually have regarding seeing a personal trainer, though, has to do with cost.
 Will your health insurance help in this area?

 If the personal trainer is deemed medically necessary by a physician, some coverage may exist.

 Finding the right balance between benefits and price can be tricky.

 What they are going to offer you regarding coverages and the premium that you pay, is all going to vary from one to the next.
 Whether a health insurance policy will help pay for personal training will also vary widely.

 Take your health into your own hands and go PRO today for access to certified personal trainers, workout plans, goal trackers, and more!

 Every Insurance Carrier is Different

 Health insurance carriers are in the market for business.
 One of the ways that they achieve business is through differentiation.
 Some may play strictly for the lowest price point, trying to win over the business in that way.

 Those that differentiate from one to another, though, are going to be the carriers that offer up unique coverage types.
 Personal training coverage is going to fall under this unique coverage area.
 Not all health insurance carriers are going to allow you to have coverage for the sessions you take, but some will.